AdnaneKhan/ActionsCacheBlasting/README.md

 # ActionsCacheBlasting

+## The code in this repository NO LONGER WORKS now that GitHub has migrated to their Cache V2 backend.
+Please use [Cacheract](https://github.com/adnanekhan/cacheract), which supports the new backend and works through new restrictions imposed by GitHub on caching.

 Proof-of-concept code for research into GitHub Actions Cache poisoning.
 All of this is considered working as intended by GitHub.

 You can find more details on my [blog post](http://adnanthekhan.com/2024/05/06/the-monsters-in-your-build-cache-github-actions-cache-poisoning/) covering GitHub Actions cache poisoning.